Notable People

 Those dates explain a great deal.
 Jacobs came forward at the moment when American fashion could no longer pretend that refinement alone set the standard.
 Streetwear, music scenes, downtown thrift, club culture, and luxury were all rubbing against one another.
 Jacobs did not invent that friction, but he had a better instinct for it than most of his peers.

 He understood that clothing could borrow from disrepute without becoming sloppy.
-More important, he understood that many consumers wanted permission to dress as if taste were being argued over in real time.
+More useful, he understood that many consumers wanted permission to dress as if taste were being argued over as it happened.

 That is why "grunge" still hangs over his career.
 Not because one collection solved everything, but because it named his method.
 Jacobs kept finding ways to elevate what the gatekeepers had not yet decided to respect.

-He built a label that treated self-invention as its real product
+He built a label that treated self-invention as its main product

 The Marc Jacobs brand timeline is unusually revealing if you read it as a theory of the business rather than a list of product launches.
 After the 1994 debut came the first SoHo store in 1997, the Daisy fragrance in 2007, Bookmarc in 2010, beauty in 2014, the Kiki boot in 2016, the grunge redux in 2018, and the Tote Bag in 2019.